Siege of Kahun: Background

 In mid-December 1839, a force consisting of 150 soldiers of the 1st Grenadiers, and 60 Irregular horses, commanded by Captain George Raitt, was dispatched from Lehri (29°10′56″N 68°12′38″E) to take possession of Kahun, the "capital" of the Marri tribe, who occupied a portion of the mountainous country east of the Bolan Pass.
 After their arrival, Riatt estimated there were about 400 warriors and at least 2000 "fighting men" in the town.
 Despite introducing themselves peacefully, Kahun's chief Dodah later heard of the intention to occupy the fort, and came in person to Riatt to discourage him from this, as the town's people already had shown hostility towards the soldiers.
 Captain Riatt left a detachment of 100 men posted within a mile of Kahun, and returned to join Major Billamore.

-Days later, with the Marri having left their habitations, and moved to the hills with their families and propriety, the town was left empty, and the detachment posted there by Riatt, now of no more use, departed and joined Billamore's men at around 10 and 12 January 1840.
+Days later, with the Marri having left their habitations, and moved to the hills with their families and property, the town was left empty, and the detachment posted there by Riatt, now of no more use, departed and joined Billamore's men at around 10 and 12 January 1840.

 In April 1840, Kahun was ordered once more to be occupied.
 The command of the troops directed for this service was entrusted to two of the officers who had accompanied expeditions under Major Billamore – Captain Lewis Brown and Lieutenant Walpole Clarke.
 On 11 May, the troops arrived at the fort, now abandoned.